geeordanoh/capability-model/README.md

 - [ ] Every release produces automated release notes in terms of JIRA issues included in that release.
 - [ ] The team regularly brings working software at sprint demos, all user stories are demoed via working software.
 - [ ] The team regularly performs design sprints.
-- [ ] The team adopts IKEA's design system.
+- [ ] The team adopts the Company's design system.
 - [ ] All our repositories are under continuous deployment.
 - [ ] All our repos are under continuous delivery.
 - [ ] Continuous delivery/deployment is automatically generated via automated provisioning (e.g., backstage).